Mem Fox: Teaching career

 In 1981, while working in drama, Fox decided to retrain in literacy studies.
 She said: "Literacy has become the great focus of my life – it's my passion, my battle and my mission and my exhaustion".
 She has published books on literacy aimed at children, their parents, teachers and educators.
 She held the position of Associate Professor, Literacy Studies, in the School of Education at Flinders University until her retirement in 1996.
 Since her retirement from teaching, Fox travels around the world visiting many countries and doing presentations and speaking on children's books and literacy issues.
 Following an interrogation by US immigration officials on a trip in February 2017 to deliver a keynote speech in Milwaukee, Fox said that she would probably never visit the US again.

 Personal life

-Fox is married to teacher Malcolm Fox, convicted of child sexual abuse.
+Fox is married to teacher Malcolm Fox, who was convicted of child sexual abuse in 2011.
 Her daughter, Chloë Fox, is a former member of the South Australian House of Assembly.
-As she dislikes her given, legal name, Fox began using her nickname "Mem" around thirteen years of age.
+As she dislikes her given, legal name, Fox began using her nickname "Mem" at around thirteen years of age.